View the original recipe via:

 This Indonesian recipe was provided to us by Lou, it has been in their family for generations and we're happy we are able to share it with you guys!

 PEEL the onion and garlic cloves.
 CHOP the garlic as fine as you can and slice the onion in half rings.
 CHOP the chilies into pieces, you can remove the seeds first for a milder version of this dish.

-The lemongrass stalks and pieces of galanga are only used for taste, so it’s best to keep them as they are so you can easily remove them later on.
+The fish will fall apart, but that's exactly what we want.
 REMOVE the lemongrass stalks and galanga root and serve with plain white rice and some veggies like e.g. Oriental green beans and enjoy!